What is it?

 What do I need to do?

 If you are a MiFID Investment Firm, you should check with your local NCA about how you can get access to the transaction reports they hold for you.
 A firm should be able to request a sample where their LEI is identified as the ‘Executing Entity’ on the MiFIR Transaction Reports.
 If a portal is not available (for example in Cyprus through CySEC), you will need to obtain the ARM reports for reconciliation purposes.

 In the UK, the FCA provides access to a Market Data Portal (MDP) where you can download files, up to one file a day, directly from the portal.

 Once downloaded, the daily XML file can be used to compare against your internal trade systems to ensure all transactions that are in scope of the reporting requirements have been reported and reported correctly.

-The FCA have recently released a recent Market Watch where they stress the importance of meeting these transaction reporting obligations and that not enough data extract requests have been made and reports downloaded, suggesting that firms are not conducting sufficient reconciliations and therefore, do not have adequate systems and controls in place.
+The FCA have released a recent Market Watch where they stress the importance of meeting these transaction reporting obligations and that not enough data extract requests have been made and reports downloaded, suggesting that firms are not conducting sufficient reconciliations and therefore, do not have adequate systems and controls in place.

 What can TRAction do to help?

 As a service provider, TRAction is not allowed to directly access the MDP Portal or any other NCA portal on an Investment Firm’s behalf.
 TRAction urges its clients to set up their own access and perform regular reconciliations of their in-house data against what is held with the NCA, as well as a reconciliation from in-house data against the ARM Confirmation files TRAction provides on a daily basis.

 If there are any discrepancies or logic you are unsure of, TRAction is happy to help assist in investigating and providing explanations.